pgRouting/workshop/docs/source/chapters/SQLfunction.rst

     - Once the `VIEW` is created, it is going to be used on the other requirements.
     - Costs are to be in minutes.

-      - :ref:`exercise-d-4` solves a pedestrian routing in minutes.
+      - :ref:`exercise-d-4` Solves a pedestrian routing in minutes.

 #.
 Starting and ending vertices are by selection using `osm_id`.
-    - In past chapters was done using the `id` of the vertices.
+    - In past chapters it was done using the `id` of the vertices.

 #.
 Name of the road on the path.

 #.
-The geometry segments along the route path with the corrent orientation.
+The geometry segments along the route path with the correct orientation.
     - Geometry is to be returned.
-    - Azimuth in degrees of the geometry is to be returned
+    - Azimuth in degrees of the geometry is to be returned.
-    - Geometry handling to get the correct orientation.
+    - Geometry handling is needed to get the correct orientation.